Ranks Based on Strong Amalgamation Fraisse Classes: Configurations

 Choose some finite $\Sigma_0 \subseteq \Sigma$.
 Let $A \subseteq \Gamma$ be finite such that, for each variable $\oy_b$ in a formula in $\Sigma_0$, $b \in A$.
 By hypothesis on $A$, $\Sigma_0$ is consistent, witnessed by $(f(a))_{a \in A}$ for the given $f : A \rightarrow \pi(\Mon)$.
 By compactness, $\Sigma$ is consistent.
 Let $(\oc_b)_{b \in \Gamma}$ witness this.
 Define $f : \Gamma \rightarrow \pi(\Mon)$ by setting $f(b) = \oc_b$ for all $b \in \Gamma$.
 Then, for all $R \in \sig(L_0)$, for all $\oa \in \Gamma^{\arity(R)}$, $\Gamma \models R(\oa)$ if and only if $\Mon \models I(R)(f(\oa))$.
 Thus, $f$ is a $\KK$-configuration into $\pi$ over $C$. } \fi \end{proof}

+In light of the previous lemma, configurations are closely related to a notion called ``trace definability,'' studied in \cite{wals}.

 \begin{expl} If $T$ is the theory of the random $3$-hypergraph and $\pi(x) = (x = x)$, where $x$ is a singleton, then there exists a $\GG$-configuration into $\pi$.
-Specifically, if $R$ is the ternary relation in $L$ and $E$ is the binary relation in $L_0$, then let $I(E)(x,y) = R(x,y,a)$ for some $a \in \Mon$; via Lemma \ref{Lem_FiniteConfig}, this gives the desired $\GG$-configuration.
-However, there does not exist a parameter-free $\GG$-configuration into $\pi$; by quantifier elimination, any $L$-formula must be a Boolean combination of formulas of the form $R(x,y,z)$ and equality.
+Specifically, if $R$ is the ternary relation in $L$ and $E$ is the binary relation in $L_0$, then let $I(E)(x,y) = R(x,y,a)$ for some $a \in \Mon$; this gives the desired $\GG$-configuration.
+However, there does not exist a parameter-free $\GG$-configuration into $\pi$; by quantifier elimination, any $L$-formula must be a Boolean combination of formulas of the form $R(x,y,z)$ and equality. \end{expl}

 We will see that any configuration can be made to be parameter-free at the cost of changing the type; see Lemma \ref{Lem_ParameterFreeConfig}.
-On the other hand, if $T$ has NIP, we will see that there exists no $\GG$-configuration into any partial type in $T$ (see Theorem \ref{Thm_CCExamples} (2)). \end{expl}
+On the other hand, if $T$ has NIP, we will see that there exists no $\GG$-configuration into any partial type in $T$ (see Theorem \ref{Thm_CCExamples} (2)).

-In the preceding example, we saw a case where the target theory was the theory of a \fraisse limit of a \fraisse class other than $\KK$.
+In the preceding example, we saw a case where the target theory was the theory of a \fraisse limit of a \fraisse class other than the index class $\KK$.
 In this case, we were unable to find a parameter-free configuration into $x = x$.
 However, if $T$ is the theory of the \fraisse limit of $\KK$, we can.